carpetbomb/PS4PKG/README.md

 - You have two options of www.alldebrid.com and www.real-debrid.com to download via direct links (1fichier, mega, mediafire)

+- You can find your alldebrid API key here: https://alldebrid.com/account/

+- You can find your real-debrid API key here: https://real-debrid.com/apitoken

 - The API Key is stored in plaintext in the /bin folder

 - In the future it will be stored encrypted but this is low priority at the moment.